Our Story

 1981

-Although Cliff had been farming with his father for many years before, he begins farming and marries Betty Eads Bingham.
+Although Cliff had been farming with his father for many years, he begins farming full time and marries Betty Eads.
+They both finish their studies at Texas Tech University as well as loving and raising eleven children.

 1991

-Cliff begins the process of preparing his farm land for Texas Department of Agriculture certification of organic.
+Cliff begins the process of preparing his farm land for Texas Department of Agriculture certification as organic.
+Our 2,000 acres of row crops continue to be certified and farmed organically today.

 2004

-Cliff, Betty, and children plant 4 acres of Viognier and 1 acre of Gewürztraminer.
+In an effort to conserve water Cliff, Betty, and the children planted 4 acres of Viognier and 1 acre of Gewürztraminer grapes.

 2005